arl/statsviz/CONTRIBUTING.md

 ## Contribute to statviz Go library

-The statsviz Go API is very thin so there's much to do and it's unlikely that the API will change.
+The statsviz Go API is very thin so there's not much to do and it's unlikely that the API will change, however some new options can be added to `statsviz.Register` without breaking compatibility.
 That being said, there may be things to improve in the implementation, any contribution is very welcome!

-For more involved additions, please discuss them in an issue before starting to code.
+If you've decided to contribute, thank you so much, please comment on the existing issue or create one stating you want to tackle it, so we can assign it to you and reduce the possibility of duplicate work.

 ## Contribute to the user interface (html/css/javascript)